neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 All customizations with the [UseCaseComposer](../werkbank/UseCaseComposer-class.html) are **optional**.
 Your use case will work even when minimal, such as in the example above.
-However, most customizations are worth the time and effort to implement, since they improve your development experience, make testing and design review easier, and help impress your customers.
+However, most customizations are worth the time to implement, since they improve your development experience, make testing and design review easier, and help you create better widgets.

-The [UseCaseComposer](../werkbank/UseCaseComposer-class.html) `c` defines many functions and getters.
+The [UseCaseComposer](../werkbank/UseCaseComposer-class.html) `c` provides many functions and getters.
 Use these functions in the use case before returning the [WidgetBuilder](https://api.flutter.dev/flutter/widgets/WidgetBuilder.html) to customize the use case.